 In the bunk house, the walls, ceilings, and floors are original, except in the bathroom.
 We thought about restoring an authentic outhouse, but County Health Department, and common sense dictated otherwise.

 The kitchen range is not original to this space, but it is close to the age.
-We found it in Wenatchee, WA and brought it here to live and hopefully will be restored to working condition.
+We wanted a functioning kitchen, but something with charm and some authenticity.
+A Wood burning stove seemed too sketchy for this old building .
+After some research and some good luck we found a stove 140 miles away in Wenatchee, WA so naturally, Cheryl said, "Let's go get it!"
+Hopefully, it will be restored to working condition soon.
 The same is true of the old radio which was a gift from Cheryl’s brother Andy from Vancouver, WA.

 While looking to see just how close to Yosemite they were, I ran across towns called, “Bummerville”, and “Tragedy Springs”.
 No wonder they traveled north!
 There was also a town called Willow Springs….. hmm… a coincidence?
-I think not.
+I'd like to think the Hilby's named the road, but we may never know.

 The rest of the things you’ll find are from us adding our own touches.; our fondness of books, cold beer and the dog prints in the finished concrete over by the wood stove are good examples.